helpscout/brigade/stories/StatefulReactView/InternalState/InternalState.md

 ## This Example

 This example shows a case where initial `preloadedState` is provided in the parent application, but subsequently all application state logic lives inside React/Redux.
-This stands in contrast to the External State example, where state lives in Backbone Models/Collections and is injected into the store, and manually kept up to date with the use of `externalStateReducers`.
+This stands in contrast to the External State example, where a portion of the state lives in Backbone Models/Collections and is injected into the store, and manually kept up to date with the use of `createExternalReducers`.